 Skipping the part of me being born and all that, I followed a very “normal” path in life;

-Get an education, everyone else is (I became an Engineer with an M.Sc)
+- Get an education, everyone else is (I became an Engineer with an M.Sc)

-Get married (funny at this point how everything seemed to go “on track”)
+- Get married (funny at this point how everything seemed to go “on track”)

-Buy a house (you know, everyone needs a house, right??)
+- Buy a house (you know, everyone needs a house, right??)

-Get kids (or you might be too old later, better do it now)
+- Get kids (or you might be too old later, better do it now)

-The thing is that I had a gut feeling that something was not right, like a puppeteer pulling invisible strings in the background of life.
+The thing is that I had a gut feeling that something was not right, like a puppeteer pulling invisible strings in the background of my life.

 Can you relate?

-You just go with the flow, because everyone else is in the same damn river.
+You just go with the flow because everyone else is in the same damn river.

-The insurance company felt like not covering the engine swap at all, meaning that I had to dish out 5k out of pocket to repair it.
+The insurance company felt like not covering the engine swap at all, meaning I had to dish out $5,000 USD out of pocket to repair it.

-With even more costs adding up, towing, etc. I was now in debt for a car that I no longer had or could use, and my savings was toast due to all the repairs.
+With even more costs adding up (towing, etc.), I was now in debt for a car that I no longer had or could use, and my savings were toast due to all the repairs.

-You may think, big deal it’s just a car.
+You may think, “Big deal.
+It’s just a car.”

-But so many people get into financial issues through bad car deals and that’s exactly what happened to me.
+But so many people get into financial issues through bad car deals, and that’s exactly what happened to me.

 Why was I in debt and with no financial security, although I had gone to school, got good grades, and had a great job?

-One week I was on a business trip to England through my job, and on the airplane, I started reading a book called “Rich Dad Poor Dad” to take my mind off things.
+One week I was on a business trip to England through my job, and on the airplane, I started reading a book called “Rich Dad, Poor Dad” to take my mind off things…